TOWN OF GREENBURGH

 Plumbing work can only be performed by a Westchester County Licensed Plumber and a plumbing permit must be filed and approved by the Town of Greenburgh Building Department prior to commencement of work.

-A building permit is required for the use of a crane/hoistway on private property.
+A crane permit is required for the use of a crane/hoistway on private property.

 A building permit is required for re-paving, re-striping, new pavement, etc. for commercial parking areas.
 A layout prepared by a NYS licensed Design Professional is required to show compliance with New York State Accessibility.